Scientists "switch off" brain cell death in mice

 TRIGGER

-Mallucci's team found that the build up of mis-folded proteins in the brains of mice with prion disease activated a natural defence mechanism in cells, which switches off the production of new proteins.
+Mallucci's team found that the buildup of mis-folded proteins in the brains of mice with prion disease activated a natural defense mechanism in cells, which switches off the production of new proteins.

 This would normally switch back on again, the researchers explained, but in these ill mice the continued build-up of misshapen proteins keeps the switch turned off.
 This is the trigger point leading to brain cell death, because key proteins essential for cell survival are not made.